aiverify-foundation/moonshot/docs/index.md

 # Welcome to Moonshot's Documentation

-**Moonshot** is a tool designed for AI developers and security experts to evaluate and red-team any LLM/ LLM application.
-In this initial version, Moonshot can be used through its interative Command Line Interface, within python notebooks (example), or even seamlessly integrated into your model development workflow to run repeatable tests.
+**Moonshot** is a tool designed for AI developers and security experts to test and evaluate AI systems.
+Moonshot seamlessly integrates into your model development workflow, enabling repeatable tests through interactive use via command line interface (CLI), Python notebooks, or a Web UI.

 Below are some useful links to help you get started with Moonshot.